Short Winter Walk to Pew Tor

 Cycling Dartmoor's Drakes Trail

-One of my favourite ways to get out and enjoy Dartmoor when the suns shining and the skies are blue, is to get out on my bike and go for a ride along one of the fantastic new cycle paths that have been created using the old railway lines that criss-cross the county.
 The thing I really love about the cycle paths is that because they use the old railway lines, they're really flat, so even if you're not quite Bradley Wiggins, you can still cover a good distance with ease.
 Another great thing is that there's usually a pub on route for a bit of liquid refreshment.

 On Monday it was a beautiful day, we were pretty busy early on but still wanted to make the most of the weather, so in the late afternoon we packed up the bikes and headed to Drakes trail.
 This is the section of the old railway line that runs between Tavistock and Plymouth and takes in some beautiful scenery over the moors from Yelverton to Plymouth and the valley through Grenfen to Tavistock.
 It's wonderful this time of year with the bluebells out in bloom through the woods and moors coming alive in spring.